Head to the New York City Woods

 Derek Jeter looked over in my direction several times during the game.
 I’m guessing someone told him about my awesome haiku and he was hoping I’d stick around to give him an autograph after the game.
 But because I left as soon as the game ended he probably had to make due with hanging out with the supermodels in the first row.

 The game itself didn’t go like I wanted.
 The Yankees lost to the Tampa Bay Rays 2-1.
 Continuing on the theme of luxury, I treated myself to a cab ride home, enjoying the sight of the New York skyline at night capped off a nice evening.

-On June 26, New York City’s Comptroller approved a settlement reportedly totaling $41 million to members of the “Central Park Five.”
+This past week, New York City’s Comptroller approved a settlement reportedly totaling $41 million to members of the “Central Park Five.”

 The five men were convicted in 1990 of the brutal rape and bludgeoning of a woman jogging in Central Park in April of 1989.
 No one who was living in New York at the time could ever forget it.
 The jogger was so badly beaten that a friend had to identify her by a ring she was wearing on her finger.
 There was no telling how many people took part in the assault.
 The five who were convicted were part of a mob that numbered in the dozens.

 Four of the five had confessed, and videos of their confessions were shows on the news.
 They renounced their confessions, claiming they were coerced, and went to trial.

 Because several of the accused were juveniles, there was no way they would serve enough time in jail.
 They were somehow acquitted of attempted murder.
 They were convicted of several crimes committed that night, including the rape and assaults on other people in the park, and were sent to prison.

 Years later, a serial rapist named Matias Reyes claimed that he had attacked the jogger that night and had acted alone.
 DNA evidence showed him to be guilty.
 The Manhattan District Attorney asked that the convictions of the Central Park Five be vacated as a result.